south-lacrosse/www-dev/docs/fixtures-sheet.md

     If they have swapped home and away fixtures then both games are rearranged, so for both fixtures copy the row down and reverse the teams, mark the originals as "R v R", and put "Switch H/A" in the Notes column.
 That way the home/away fixture dates are correct on the website fixtures grid.
 Also make sure you change the Venue column if needed (or just make it blank).

     If the fixture is just being played at the opposition's venue (i.e. for unavailable home pitch), and the reverse fixture isn't being swapped too, then just change the Venue column.
 That way the fixture still counts as the original home/away game on the fixtures grid page.
+* A change to the time doesn't count as a rearrangement, so just update the time on the current row.
 * If you otherwise rearrange a game:

     If you know the new date then then copy the row to the new fixture date (making sure you change the Date) and add "Rearranged from {old date}" in the Notes column, then mark the old fixture as "R v R" and add "Rearranged to {new date}" in the Notes column.